dalyanalytics/shinyfa/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem for looping through a directory that contains server files:

 ``` r
 library(shinyfa)